Find the best Live Chat Software

-Live chat is a communication channel that lets customers and businesses converse in real-time directly on a company’s website.
-It usually appears as a small box or window on the page; a live chat conversation can be initiated by the customer, the company or both, depending on how it’s configured.
+Live chat is a communication channel that lets customers and businesses converse in real time on a company’s website via a chat widget.
+The widget usually appears as a small box or window on the webpage.
+A live chat conversation can be initiated by the customer, the company, or both, depending on how it’s configured.

-Live chat software can be deployed either on-premise (hosted on the company’s own servers) or from the cloud (hosted on the vendor’s or service provider’s servers), typically under a Software-as-a-Service (SaaS) model.
-On-premise installations are becoming less common, and are generally used when a company needs a high degree of customization or integration with other on-premise software platforms.
-The SaaS deployment option is growing in popularity, and is the more common choice for companies that want to add live chat to their websites quickly and easily.
+A live chat app can be deployed either on-premise (hosted on the company’s own servers) or on the cloud (hosted on the vendor’s or service provider’s servers), typically under a Software-as-a-Service (SaaS) model.
+On-premise installations are becoming less common and are generally used when a company needs a high degree of customization or integration with other on-premise software platforms.
+The SaaS deployment option is growing in popularity and is the more common choice for companies that want to add live chat to their websites quickly and easily.

-In both deployment models and in most cases, the live chat function is added to a Web page simply by inserting a line or two of code, provided by the live chat vendor, into the page’s HTML.
-This code tells a visitor’s Web browser to display the live chat box or window whenever a certain page is visited or certain conditions are met.
+In both deployment models and in most cases, the live chat function is added to a webpage by simply inserting a line or two of code, provided by the live chat vendor, into the page’s HTML.
+This code tells a website visitor’s web browser to display the live chat box or window whenever a certain page is visited or certain conditions are met.

-For example, one company may find that visitors to its website have lots of questions and really appreciate the chat option, so wants the live chat window to feature prominently for all visitors.
-Another company might find that live chat is best used selectively, not wanting it to become a distraction to visitors, and might only have the live chat option display after certain conditions are met.
+For example, a company may find that its website visitors have lots of questions and really appreciate the live chat support option, so the company wants the live chat window to feature prominently for all visitors.
+Another company might find that live chat is best used selectively, not wanting it to become a distraction to visitors, and might only have the live chat option displayed after certain conditions are met.

-For example, live chat can be set to only display to:
+For instance, live chat can be set to display only for:

-- People who have spent over a specific amount of time on one particular page, as this could suggest they’re having difficulty understanding it.
+People who’ve spent more than a specific amount of time on a particular page, as this could suggest they’re having difficulty understanding it.

-- Customers who’ve been searching for topics on the company’s frequently asked questions (FAQ) or help pages, but seemingly not finding the answers they need.
+Customers who’ve been searching for topics on the company’s frequently asked questions (FAQs) or help page, but seemingly not finding the answers they need.

-- Visitors who go back and forth several times between two different product pages, as this suggests they might need help deciding which of the two to purchase.
+Visitors who go back and forth between two different product pages, as this suggests they might need help deciding which of the two to purchase.

-Once a company decides exactly how and for which visitors it wants to offer live chat, the live chat platform can be set to automatically follow these rules.
+Once a company decides exactly how and for which visitors it wants to offer live chat, the live chat tool can be set to automatically follow these or similar rules.